 applyServerSideEncryptionByDefault: new Oss\Models\ApplyServerSideEncryptionByDefault(

-sseAlgorithm: 'KMS', //Use the KMS encryption method.
+sseAlgorithm: 'KMS', // Use the KMS encryption algorithm.

 ))